axiomhq/axiom-go/README.md

 ## Authentication

-The client is initialized with the url of the deployment and an access token when using Axiom Selfhost or an access token and the users organization id when using Axiom Cloud.
-The organization id can be omitted in case an ingest token is used.
+The client is initialized with an access token and the users organization ID when using Axiom Cloud or with the URL of the deployment and an access token when using Axiom Selfhost.
+The organization ID can be omitted in case an API token is used.

-The access token can be a personal token retrieved from the users profile page, an ingest token retrieved from the settings page of the Axiom deployment or an API token.
+The access token can an API token retrieved from the settings page of the Axiom deployment or a personal token retrieved from the users profile page.

+The API token just allows ingestion or querying into or from the datasets the token is configured for.

 The personal access token grants access to all resources available to the user on his behalf.

-The ingest token just allows ingestion into the datasets the token is configured for.

-The API token grants access to all the resources as indicated by the permissions of the token.

 ## Usage